wildducktheories/timeserieslog/README.md

 abstractions which provide efficient means to sort such data in a continuous, streaming manner taking advantage of the mostly sorted nature of most timeseries data.

-#USAGE
+#EXAMPLE

-The following example, found in examples/toy-tsl-sort, shows how to use the API to strictly sort almost sorted timeseries data.
+The [example](https://github.com/wildducktheories/timeserieslog/blob/master/examples/toy-tsl-sort/main.go) contains an implementation of a sort utility that makes use of the timeserieslog API to efficiently sort timeseries data.

-The basic idea is that data is buffered into a `tsl.UnsortedRange` until a configurable number of records have been read (controlled by the `--window` option).
-That range is then frozen and the data is then partitioned into two sorted ranges - the records before a split record (`write`) and the records afterwards (`hold`).
-The records before the split record are merged with any records kept from a previous iteration (`keep`) and then immediately written to the output.
-The records after the split record are retained (`keep`) and the split record is updated to the current record.
-The process continues until all the records have been read.

-The process detects if the configured window is too small to successfully sort the data and will die with a non-zero exit status if this is the case.

-	package main

-	import (
-		"bufio"
-		"flag"
-		"fmt"
-		"io"
-		"os"
-		"strings"
-		"sync"

-		"github.com/wildducktheories/timeserieslog"
-	)

-	type element struct {
-		line    string
-		ordinal int
-	}

-	func (e *element) Less(o tsl.Element) bool {
-		oe := o.(*element)
-		if e.line == oe.line {
-			return e.ordinal < oe.ordinal
-		} else {
-			return e.line < oe.line
-		}
-	}

-	func main() {
-		window := 0
-		flag.IntVar(&window, "window", 4000, "The number of records to buffer prior to writing.") flag.Parse()

-		r := bufio.NewReader(os.Stdin)
-		count := 0
-		buffer := tsl.NewUnsortedRange()
-		var keep tsl.SortedRange = tsl.EmptyRange
-		var split string
-		var prevsplit string

-		wg := sync.WaitGroup{}
-		ch := make(chan tsl.SortedRange)

-		wg.Add(1)
-		go func() {
-			defer wg.Done()

-			for r := range ch {
-				c := r.Open()
-				for {
-					e := c.Next()
-					if e == nil {
-						break
-					}
-					os.Stdout.WriteString(e.(*element).line + "\n")
-				}
-			}
-		}()

-		for {
-			count++
-			if l, err := r.ReadString('\n'); err != nil {
-				if err == io.EOF {
-					break
-				}
-				fmt.Fprintf(os.Stderr, "fatal: %v\n", err)
-				os.Exit(1)
-			} else {
-				l = strings.TrimSpace(l)
-				if count == 1 {
-					split = l
-				}
-				buffer.Add([]tsl.Element{&element{
-					line:    l,
-					ordinal: count,
-				}})
-				if count%window == 0 {
-					write, hold := buffer.Freeze().Partition(&element{
-						line:    split,
-						ordinal: 0,
-					}, tsl.LessOrder)

-					if prevsplit != "" {

-						check, _ := write.Partition(&element{
-							line:    prevsplit,
-							ordinal: 0,
-						}, tsl.LessOrder)

-						if check.Limit() > 0 {

-							// if check has any records, then it means the window is too small to succesfully sort
-							// the data.

-							fmt.Fprintf(os.Stderr, "window too small: %s: %s", tsl.AsSlice(check)[0].(*element).line, prevsplit) os.Exit(1)
-						}
-					}
-					ch <- tsl.Merge(keep, write)

-					keep = hold
-					prevsplit = split
-					split = l
-					buffer = tsl.NewUnsortedRange()
-				}
-			}
-		}

-		ch <- tsl.Merge(keep, buffer.Freeze())
-		close(ch)
-		wg.Wait()
-	}
+toy-tsl-sort reads lines from stdin and writes them into a `tsl.UnsortedRange`.
+Every so often (based on the number of records configured with the --window parameter), the reading goroutine takes a snapshot of the records read since the last snapshot, and partitions them into two ranges, using a split record to identify the partition boundary.
+Records _younger_ than the `split` record are put aside in a local variable called `hold`.
+Records _older_ than the `split` record (but younger than the `prevsplit` record) are merged with records kept around from the last iteration (`keep`).
+The resulting merged range is written into the `sorted` channel.
+Any records _older_ than the `prevsplit` record are written into a spill channel.
+After each snapshot is processed `keep`, `prevsplit` and `split` are updated based on the values of `hold`, `split` and the current record.

+The `--progressive` option determines whether the sort proceeds optimistically or conservatively.
+If `--progressive` is true, the sort proceeds with the assumption that the configured window size is sufficient to absorb any input records that arrive out of order and so it writes sorted data as soon as it falls out of the current window.
+Conversely, if `--progressive` is false (the default), the sort processes all the input before generating any output.

+`--progressive=true` favours performance over correctness; `--progressive=false` favours correctness over performance.
+In particular, if out of order data that exceeds the buffering window arrives, the progressive sort will write such data into a spill buffer which is tacked onto the end of the otherwise sorted stream and write a warning message to stderr and set a non-zero exit code.
+On the otherhand, the non-progressive sort will retain the data and perform a final merge sort with the bulk of the sorted input and then write the fully (and correctly) sorted result into the output stream.

-examples/toy-tsl-sort/timestamp.txt.gz contains 4.2M records from a real webserver's access log.
+[timestamp.txt.gz](https://github.com/wildducktheories/timeserieslog/blob/master/examples/toy-tsl-sort/timestamp.txt.gz) contains 4.2M records from a real webserver's access log.
 Each line consists of timestamp at which a request started.
 The data was written to the log at the time each request ended.
 This is example of timeseries data that is almost, but not actually sorted.

 The following shows the sort performance of toy-tsl-sort compared to the standard OSX sort utility.

-Note that toy-tsl-sort will fail if --window is too small - in this case 2000.
+First, of all, we build the utility:

     $ (cd examples/toy-tsl-sort; go build)

+Next, we baseline the performance of the OSX gnu sort utility:

-	$ (cd examples/toy-tsl-sort/; gzip -dc timestamps.txt.gz | time ./toy-tsl-sort --window=4000 | wc)
+    $ (cd examples/toy-tsl-sort/;
-	        7.35 real        10.06 user         3.43 sys
-	 4284042 8568084 102817008

-	$ (cd examples/toy-tsl-sort/; gzip -dc timestamps.txt.gz | time sort | wc)
+       gzip -dc timestamps.txt.gz | \
+       time /usr/bin/sort | \
+       wc)
     59.15 real        58.67 user         0.30 sys
      4284042 8568084 102817008

+Next, we run ./toy-tsl-sort without any parameters.

-	$ (cd examples/toy-tsl-sort/; gzip -dc timestamps.txt.gz | time ./toy-tsl-sort --window=2000 | wc)
+    $ (cd examples/toy-tsl-sort/; gzip -dc timestamps.txt.gz | \
-	window too small: 2016-03-06 22:25:53.499: 2016-03-06 22:32:47.465
+       time ./toy-tsl-sort | \
+       wc)
+    12.60 real        14.59 user         3.79 sys
+    4284042 8568084 102817008

+This is ~ 5x faster than the OSX sort utility.
+The apparent reason for the discrepancy is because the OSX sort is writing work files into the /tmp directory.

+toy-tsl-sort supports a --progressive output option which optimistically assumes that the default window size is sufficient to cope with any unsorted data in the input stream.
+If the assumption is too optimistic the sort will fail with a non-zero exit code and print a message indicating how many records were written out of order.

+    $ (cd examples/toy-tsl-sort/;
+       gzip -dc timestamps.txt.gz | \
+       time ./toy-tsl-sort --progressive | \
+       tail -20)
+    last 11 records written out of order. increase --window to at least 8192 8.41 real        11.56 user         2.64 sys
+    2016-03-12 10:28:51.464
+    2016-03-12 10:28:54.288
+    2016-03-12 10:28:58.480
+    2016-03-12 10:29:01.354
+    2016-03-12 10:29:04.482
+    2016-03-12 10:29:08.477
+    2016-03-12 10:29:11.341
+    2016-03-12 10:29:14.447
+    2016-03-12 10:29:18.480
+    2016-03-06 22:25:53.499
+    2016-03-06 22:25:54.465
+    2016-03-06 22:25:54.499
+    2016-03-06 22:26:41.499
+    2016-03-06 22:26:41.499
+    2016-03-06 22:26:43.499
+    2016-03-06 22:26:44.093
+    2016-03-06 22:27:31.329
+    2016-03-06 22:27:34.499
+    2016-03-06 22:27:34.499
+    2016-03-06 22:27:34.499

+A `--window` option may be used to increase the default window size.

+    $ (cd examples/toy-tsl-sort/;
+       gzip -dc timestamps.txt.gz | \
+       time ./toy-tsl-sort --progressive --window=8192 | \
+       wc)
-	        2.83 real         3.66 user         1.33 sys
+    7.34 real        12.84 user         3.34 sys
-	 1689818 3379636 40555632
+    4284042 8568084 102817008

+Notice that the elapsed time of the progressive sort is about 5 seconds faster than the non-progressive sort.
+The reason is that the optimitistic progressive sort can write output as it goes whereas the conservative non-progressive sort must sort all the data before writing any of it and so there is no possibilty to take advantage of available concurrency between the CPU and IO paths.